Mattenga’s Pizzeria Brings the Pizza Party Home during COVID-19

 As soon as the coronavirus outbreak was top-of-mind for her community, Hengam immediately went into problem-solving mode.
 “It’s common to have problems as a local restaurant.
 You have to get up the next day and figure out, ‘What are we going to do about this?’” she says.

 Hengam, in partnership with her husband Matt, knew she wanted to focus on two key areas for the business.
-The first was to be “incredibly aggressive” about controlling food costs, which she knew would be vital for Mattenga’s ability to sustain operations.
+The first was to be “incredibly aggressive” about controlling restaurant food costs, which she knew would be vital for Mattenga’s ability to sustain operations.
 After vetting several solutions, the Stanfields knew that xtraCHEF’s suite of tools and best-in-class data accuracy would be the software that would give them the information they needed in order to keep their doors open for the long term.

 The second, more difficult task, would be sustaining sales without on-premise dining.
 But luckily, Hengam’s marketing strategy helped her find a path forward.